Anonoei/klipper_auto_tap/README.md

 # Klipper Auto TAP
  Klipper module for automatic z-offset configuration on [Voron TAP](https://github.com/VoronDesign/Voron-Tap)

+**This module is under development**: Please ensure the calculated offset seems reasonable for your printer!
+See [Validate Results](https://github.com/klipper_auto_tap#validate_results) for how to validate the offset.

 This module calculates the distance your toolhead lifts to actuate TAP.
 Doing this enables *automatic z-offset calculation*. i.e. make `G0 Z0.2` put the nozzle at 0.2mm above the bed.
 This is a fairly slow process since the toolhead needs to move by *step* (0.005), check if the endstop is still triggered, and repeat.